 - a script for a convenient Docker build and deployment for both Windows and Linux/Mac

-To use this archetype and to be able to deploy the project you need the following tools:
+To use this archetype and to be able to bootstrap a Java EE 8 project you need the following tools:

 - Java 8 installation